 For those who are just getting started with digitising or creating new content using digital formats, we have put together seven good practice tips that can help make it digital.

+Making content digital doesn’t automatically make it of value, especially if it's poorly labelled or difficult to find.
 A vital first step is to select and match your content to an identified need.
 Be clear about what outcome you expect – for example are you aiming to protect original items by digitising them?
 Is it more important to teach people how to create digital videos or permanently keep access to the videos that they make?
 Are you expecting an orderly and structured user experience or will you encourage any quantity of diverse content to be created for searching through?

+Whether digitising content or creating new digital content, your hardware decisions (that is, the kind of equipment you use to create digital content) should be fit for purpose.
 Using lossless or uncompressed formats for copying or creating source files will allow the greatest flexibility for making edits and access copies while keeping the digital master safely archived.
 Choosing openly published interoperable formats also provides the best chance of your content being usable across different software platforms and into the future.

 Part of management is also deciding who has authority to access and make changes to the collection and who has overall responsibility and ownership of the content within.
 Although someone with IT skills may be needed to administer the hardware and software, a different set of skills is needed to make judgements about changes to the content.
 This process can be assisted by the creation of a collection policy that documents what the collection is about, how changes are made, who can access the collection and who is responsible overall.